MSOR03/MSOR03/README.md

 </div>
 <h3 align="center" margin style="color:#4caf50;">
-  A Passionate Student of Software and Geodetic Engineering from Bogotá, Colombia
+  A Passionate Student of Software and Topographic Engineer from Bogotá, Colombia
 </h3>

 ---